iluwatar/java-design-patterns/prototype/README.md

 Wikipedia says

 > The prototype pattern is a creational design pattern in software development.
-It is used when the
-> type of objects to create is determined by a prototypical instance, which is cloned to produce new
+It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.
-> objects.

-In short, it allows you to create a copy of an existing object and modify it to your needs, instead of going through the trouble of creating an object from scratch and setting it up.

 **Programmatic Example**

 In Java, the prototype pattern is recommended to be implemented as follows.
 First, create an interface with a method for cloning objects.
 In this example, `Prototype` interface accomplishes this with its `copy` method.

 ```java
 public abstract class Prototype<T> implements Cloneable {